epogrebnyak/abacus/docs/accounting/chart_of_accounts.md

 # Chart of accounts

 Chart of accounts (CAO) is a list of accounts to be used by a company.
-Chart of accounts may be defined by the government (in Europe) or can be specified by the company itself according to guidelines (in the US).
+Chart of accounts may be defined by the government (as in Europe) or can be specified by the company itself according to guidelines (as in the US).
 Fiscal rules and reporting requirements also affect composition of a chart of accounts.

 Charts of accounts are not that easy to find in an open, structured and machine-readable format.
 They usually exist as a published PDF document (sometimes an Excel file) or may be deeply embedded in accounting software, either open source (like Odoo) or proprietary (Oracle, SAP, NetSuite, Xero or QuickBooks).
-[Odoo][odoo] is specific has a list of localisations for many countries.
+[Odoo][odoo] in specific has a list of localisations for many countries.

 [odoo]: https://www.odoo.com/documentation/16.0/applications/finance/fiscal_localizations.html